-The following new standards and amendments announced by the approval date of the consolidated financial statements are not mandatory as of March 31, 2021.
+The following new standards and amendments announced by the approval date of the consolidated financial statements are not mandatory as of March 31, 2022.
 They have not been early adopted by the Group.

 Standard The title of Standard Mandatory adoption (from the fiscal year beginning) To be adopted by the Group from Outline of new standards and amendments

 IFRS 17 Insurance contracts January 1, 2023 fiscal year ending IFRS 17 will replace IFRS 4, which

-March 31, 2024 currently permits a wide variety of practices in accounting for insurance contracts.
-IFRS 17 will
+March 31, 2024 currently permits a wide variety of

-fundamentally change the accounting by all entities that issue insurance contracts and investment contracts with discretionary participation features.
-Under the IFRS 17 model, entities are required to estimate total fulfillment cash flows for insurance contracts and contractual service margin at initial recognition.
-Fulfillment cash flows comprise estimates of future cash flows, adjustments reflecting the time value of money, and risk adjustments for non-financial risk.
-At the time of reporting, fulfillment cash
+practices in accounting for insurance

+contracts.
+IFRS 17 will fundamentally

+change the accounting by all entities

+that issue insurance contracts and

+investment contracts with

+discretionary participation features.

+Under the IFRS 17 model, entities are

+required to estimate total fulfillment

+cash flows for insurance contracts and

+contractual service margin at initial

+recognition.
+Fulfillment cash flows

+comprise estimates of future cash

+flows, adjustments reflecting the time

+value of money, and risk adjustments

+for non-financial risk.
+At the time of

+reporting, fulfillment cash flows are

-flows are remeasured using the latest
+remeasured using the latest basis for

-basis for measurement.
-Unearned
+measurement.
+Unearned income

-income (contractual service margin)
+(contractual service margin) is

-is recognized over the coverage
+recognized over the coverage period.

-period.
+А All the standards and amendments above will be reflected in the consolidated financial statements for the relevant fiscal year

-All the standards and amendments above will be reflected to the consolidated financial statements for the relevant fiscal year described above.
+All the standards and amendments above will be reflected in the consolidated financial statements for the relevant fiscal year described above.
 The Company is currently evaluating the impact of the application and estimate is currently not available.